 The Kokala tract is located between two ridges: in the northwestern part of the Western Karatau ridge and in the central eastern part of the Northern Aktau ridge, 5.3 kilometers to the east and just north of the village of Shayyr, 6.5 kilometers to the southwest of Mount Zhalgan with a height of 331.2 meters above sea level, 9.5 kilometers to the west and just south of Mount Sherkala in the Mangistau district of the Mangistau region.

 The Kokala tract is famous for its bizarre washouts of variegated and colored clays and a mountain gorge with spring water, which is located in the immediate vicinity of the tract.
+The Karatau mountain fold, rising from the bowels of the Earth, lifted layers along the edge of the fault, which were forever buried under the thickness of oceanic sediments.

 This is how colored clays of the Jurassic period were born.
 Kokala is a natural multicolour among the monolithic rocky highlands of Mangystau, a small temporary tunnel in the age of dinosaurs.